hhariri/hhariri.github.io/_posts/2014-02-01-the-facebook-scale-generation.md

 ## It's not all about scale

-Here's the thing, not everyone is creating the next Twitter or Facebook or the application that needs to scale to hundreds of millions of users accessing it concurrently, and then be sold to Twitter or Facebook.
+The reality is, not everyone is creating the next Twitter or Facebook or the application that needs to scale to hundreds of millions of users accessing it concurrently, and then be sold to Twitter or Facebook.

 And yet, lately it seems that every technology, every language, every framework is being sold to us based on its scalability merits.